 How Are Such High Returns Even Possible?

-It’s fair to question how it’s possible for someone who is a very skilled bracket picker to expect such an amazing long term expected ROI.
+It’s fair to question how it’s possible for someone who is a very skilled bracket picker to expect such an amazing long term expected return on investment (ROI).

 The short answer is that bracket pools are typically highly inefficient markets, especially when compared to public investment vehicles, but also when compared to traditional sports betting or daily fantasy sports.

 1. You’re probably not going up against a bunch of pros.

 Unlike the stock market or daily fantasy sports, most bracket pools are relatively small or local affairs that aren’t open to everyone.
 Consequently, you’re much less likely to be competing against professional operators who “do this for a living” and are at a huge information advantage over you.
 Either they weren’t invited into your pool, or the prize pool (if it’s only hundreds or a few thousand dollars) isn’t big enough to be worth their time.

 Of course, there is a flip side here.
 Even if you wanted to, it’s very difficult in today’s climate to, say, invest a million dollars in bracket pools every year, when access to pools is so limited.
 That’s part of the reason why the expected returns are so high.
 So you probably won’t ever become a millionaire playing in bracket pools, but you sure can make some great side money.

 2. There’s a lot of dead weight in bracket pools.

 That marketing intern who knows nothing about college basketball will occasionally get lucky and win your company pool.
 But in the long term, a skilled picker will outperform that person much more often than not.
 Peer pressure to enter bracket contests combined with relatively modest entry fees help encourage people who don’t really know what they’re doing to play against you, and that money adds up.

 3. You usually don’t pay a commission to play.